ArzuVon/ArzuVon.github.io/reading-notes.md

 # Von Arzu

 > Hi, my name is Von.
 Welcome to free research info I use on my code journey.
-I am a military Veteran with a Masters in Computer Information Science, a mini-MBA, entreprenuership credentials from NYU, and I have coding bootcamp experience.
-I started my coding journey in 2018.
-I build a Smart Mirror using Raspberry PI during my undergraduate degree and worked for a FinTech company as a Software Engineer.
+I am a military Veteran with a Masters in Computer Information Science, a mini-MBA, entreprenuership credentials from Rutgers University, WeWork, NYU, and I have coding bootcamp experience.
+> I started my coding journey in 2018.
+I built several projects to explore coding like a Smart Mirror using Raspberry PI and then became a Software Engineer for a FinTech company.
 Currently, I work as a Software Developer and continuously growing my skills.
 Feel free to use any of the notes below.
 It is for everyone!

 ## Reading-notes

->The Difference betweeen sucessful people and really successfull people is that really successfull people say no to almost everything. -Warren Buffet
+>The Joy is in the Climb

 ### Things I want to know more about